What are the risks and potential complications of an endoscopy?

 - Bronchoscopy can result in sore throat, hoarseness, fever, pneumonia, and pneumothorax (collapsed lung).

-- Colonoscopy and sigmoidoscopy can result in nausea, vomiting, rectal discomfort, puncture of the large intestine, bleeding, and dehydration due to taking enemas and laxatives before the procedure.
+- Colonoscopy and sigmoidoscopy can result in nausea, vomiting, rectal discomfort, bloating, puncture of the large intestine, bleeding, and dehydration due to taking enemas and laxatives before the procedure.

 - Cystoscopy and ureteroscopy can result in bloody urine and urinary tract infection.